Saying Thank You to

 Caregivers do a noble job of caring for sick loved ones.
 They are at the front line of care; the first ones to ease the pain of our patients.
 They are also the first ones to receive flak if anything goes wrong.
 Easily, they are the last ones appreciated for a job well done.
 To say ‘thank you’, would you consider hiring a caregiver from a home support agency that offers respite live-in care even for a day or two?

 In Canada, as much as 26% of informal caregivers are in distress according to a report by the Canadian Institute for Health Information.
 The number rises to 45% if they are caring for a loved one with dementia.
-This results in an increased risk for depression.
+This results in an increased risk of depression.
 Furthermore, data from Statistics Canada show that one in four Canadians spend hours caring for family members with chronic diseases or disabilities.
 This unpaid hour causes emotional distress and misery.

 How to Say Thank You to Caregivers